Jieiku/abridge/content/overview-rich-content/index.md

 ## Audio

-The `audio` shortcode takes a `sources` array of strings and returns an `<audio>` tag.
+The `audio` component takes a `sources` array of strings and returns an `<audio>` tag.
 Each string in the `sources` array should be a path to an audio file of a different type (`ogg`, `mp3`, `flac`, `wav`, etc).
 The browser will play the first type it supports, so placing them in order of size smallest to largest will use the least bandwidth if that is your goal.